jere357/jere357.github.io/index.md

 Generally I find models bridging the gap between natural language processing and computer vision fascinating.
 I'm thrilled to see what we will do with CLIP embeddings in the future.

-MLOps is also something I find very interesting.

 * * *

 ## Fields of interest